 #1 – Neglect to prepare your participants in advance.

 Have you ever been in a meeting where someone asks: “So, what’s this all about?”

 People attending a meeting should know the purpose of the meeting before they accept.
 Since their input is presumably valuable, provide them with a pre-read package.
 Participants should show up properly prepared to make the contributions you seek.
 That’s why we call them subject matter experts.
-See our post on “Participants Package” for items to consider in your pre-read package.
-Read our post on “Meeting Announcements” for other meeting announcement considerations prior to shipping your pre-read packages.
+See our article on “Participants Package” for items to consider in your pre-read package.
+Read our article on “Meeting Announcements” for other meeting announcement considerations prior to shipping your pre-read packages.